anisoprint/aura-docs/docs/aura-connect/gui/index.md

 Shortly after you will receive a password recovery code on your email, which you can use to set a new password for your account in Aura.Connect

 ::: warning
 Password recovery codes can expire.
-If your recovery code has expired, you can request a new one by following instruction above
+If your recovery code has expired, you can request a new one by following instructions above
 :::

 ## Navbar

 The static upper part of Aura.Connect is called a [Navbar](#navbar).
-Here you will be able to see your accounts' email, and logout.
+Here you will be able to see your account's email, and logout.

 ![Navbar](./media/navbar/navbar.png)

 ### Logout

-In order to logout click the **'Logout'** button, which is located after your email in the [Navbar](#navbar)
+To logout click the **'Logout'** button, which is located after your email in the [Navbar](#navbar)

 ## Sidebar